DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 It's not configured, but it thinks it's configured.

-The culprit is _/run/ifstate_, a file that holds the state of the network interfaces.
+The culprit is the file _/run/ifstate_ that holds the state of the network interfaces.
 Run `cat /run/ifstate` and you'll see it shows the _lo_ interface is configured.
 That's because it has stale information from before the last reboot.

-We can fix this by cleaning up /run after the system starts, but before the interface is brought up.
+We can fix this by cleaning up _/run_ after the system starts, but before the interface is brought up.

-Or, better yet, we can make /run clean itself up.
-And this can be done by mounting a temporary file system for /run.
-It's similar to the way we mounted /proc and /sys earlier.
+Or, better yet, we can make _/run_ clean itself up.
+And this can be done by mounting a temporary file system for _/run_.
+It's similar to the way we mounted _/proc_ and _/sys_ earlier.

-But to complicate things, there are files already in /run (ifstate and utmp).
+But to complicate things, there are files already in _/run_ (ifstate and utmp).

 We can use the following steps to take care of things:

-1. Configure rcS to mount a tmpfs file system on /run.
+1. Configure _rcS_ to mount a tmpfs file system on _/run_.
-2. Clean out the existing /run.
+2. Clean out the existing _/run_.
 3. Restart the Pi.

-Let's take a look at /etc/init.d/rcS with the new mount (on line 8):
+Let's take a look at _/etc/init.d/rcS_ with the new mount (on line 8):

 ```
 ~ # cat -n /etc/init.d/rcS